30th June - 3rd July

 click here to book this workshop

-An introduction to high quality lino printing without a press.
+High quality lino printing without a press.

 Happy childhood memories of teaching other children in my parents’ garden shed led me to undertake a PGCE in Post Compulsory Education at Greenwich University.
 I taught fine art for 7 years at Epsom College and 10 years at Bryanston School.
 In 2018 I left my full-time teaching post to immerse myself in my creative work and to deliver art workshops.